-Court overturn of Enbridge continues pushback against colonial resource extraction: By Natalie Knight
+Court overturn of Enbridge continues pushback against colonial resource extraction

 On June 30, 2016, Canada’s Federal Court of Appeals decision to overturn the government’s approval of the Northern Gateway pipeline project was made public.
 A week earlier, on June 23, two of three judges struck down a previous approval of the project, citing insufficient consultation with eight First Nations who are in the direct route of the pipeline.
 This is a major victory for First Nations within the colonial court system.